Huygens' equations and the gradient-flow equations in information geometry: Introduction

 coincide with Hamiltonian's equations for their proposed Hamiltonian

 where $Q^k = \eta^{\rm gf}_{2k}$ denotes the generalized position and $P_k = -(1/ \eta^{\rm gf}_{2k-1})$ the generalize momentum, respectively.
 Here, each $k$-th term $- Q^k P_k$, ($k=1, \ldots, m$) in the Hamiltonian $H^{\rm gf} $ is a first integral, i.e., a conserved quantity with respect to time $t$ evolution.
 Since the system described by Hamilton's equations for this $H^{\rm gf} $ is in an $m$-dimensional subspace of the $2m$-dimensional symplectic space and the system has $m$-conserved quantities, this is a completely integrable system.
 This relation between Hamilton flows $(Q^k(t), P_k(t) )$ and gradient flows $\eta^{\rm gf}_i(t)$ is mysterious and incomprehensible, because in general a Hamilton system is conservative whereas a gradient system is often used to model a dissipative (non-conservative) system.
-Later Boumuki and Noda \cite{BN16} studied this relationship from the view point of symplectic geometry.
+Later, Boumuki and Noda \cite{BN16} studied this relationship from the view point of symplectic geometry.
 However the meanings of this Hamiltonian $H^{\rm gf} $ and the parameter $t$ had been unclear.
 Then in our previous paper \cite{WSM21}, we studied these issues by applying the generalized eikonal equation, which is usually used in geometric optics, to a simple thermodynamic system and showed that the time parameter $t$ of the gradient flow equations in IG is related to the temperature of the simple thermodynamic systems based on the Hamilton-Jacobi dynamics.
 The key point is that the time parameter $t$ of a system is conjugate to the energy $E$ which is the value of the Hamiltonian just as the positions $\{ q^i \}$ are conjugate to the momenta $\{ p_i \}$.
-Through our previous study \cite{WSM21} we realize the importance of treating space and time on equal footing, which is an essence of Einstein's relativity \cite{Dirac} and play a role also in optics.
-Indeed Cartan pointed out in his famous book \cite{Cartan} in chap.~XIX on page 216 that ``\textit{..., even in optics, the time coordinate does not play a role that is essentially different from the one that is played by the spatial coordinates.
+Through our previous study \cite{WSM21} we realize the importance of treating space and time on equal footing, which is an essence of Einstein's relativity \cite{Dirac}.
+It is known, in general relativity, that the selection of coordinates system in curved space-time is important in order to conveniently describe physical equations.
+This is non-trivial and in a suitable coordinate system, the physical equations have simple forms and clear physical meanings \cite{G18}.
+In addition, treating space and time on equal footing is important also in optics.
+Indeed, Cartan pointed out in his famous book \cite{Cartan} in chap.~XIX on page 216 that ``\textit{..., even in optics, the time coordinate does not play a role that is essentially different from the one that is played by the spatial coordinates.
 The fundamental laws of optics are not necessarily related to the classical notions of space and time, and they behave just as they do in the theory of relativity}''.
 Here ``\textit{the classical notions of space and time}'' means the concept of Newton's absolute time, in which time and space are not treated on equal footing.
 Recall that historically Hamilton invented his dynamical formalism (Hamilton's equations) for a classical point particle from his theory of systems of rays \cite{Hamilton}.